cthorey/emacs.d/README.md

 Once that done,  you have to make  sure the first line  of the init.el file pointed to  the right **cask.el** file.
-When  using **brew** for the installation, the file is usually located either on:
+When  using **brew** for the installation, the file should be located on:

-- ``/usr/local/share/emacs/site-lisp/cask.el``
 - ``/usr/local/share/emacs/site-lisp/cask/cask.el``

+If it is not the case, either add the ``cask.el``file to this location or  change the  first line  of the  init file  to point  to the  right location.

 Setting up autopep8
 -------------------